-Cephalohematoma itself is not a life threatening condition.
-If not properly managed, however, if can lead to other serious health conditions including brain damage.What Other Complications are Caused by Cephalohematoma?
+Cephalohematoma itself is not a life-threatening condition.
+If not properly managed, however, this brain bleed can lead to other serious health conditions including brain damage and death.

 Cephalohematoma is usually a minor condition and babies are sent home after delivery.
 The healing time for cephalohematoma is usually a few weeks, by which time the blood mass should disappear.Are There Different Types of Cephalohematoma?

-Caput succedaneum is also a swelling of the baby's head caused by trauma during delivery.
-If differs from cephalohematoma in that a caput succedaneum is an endema (swelling caused by fluids) whereas a cephalohematoma is a like a blood clot where the swelling is caused by ruptured blood vessels.
+Cephalohematoma and caput succedaneum are both typically benign brain bleeds but they are important differences between the two.
+Caput succedaneum is also a swelling of the baby's head caused by trauma during the birth process.
+It differs from cephalohematoma in that a caput succedaneum is edema (swelling caused by fluids) and a cephalohematoma is like a blood clot where the swelling is caused by ruptured blood vessels.

-Barretto v.
+- Barretto v.
 St. Luke's Hosp.
-(New York 2016) $575,000 Settlement: Doctors and hospital in this case were accused of negligently failing to diagnose and deal with shoulder dystocia and fetal macrosomia eventually resulting in and stressful vaginal delivery with excessive head pressure.
-Baby suffered birth injuries including brain damage, hypoxia and cephalohematoma.
-Structured settlement was reached for $575,000.
+(New York 2016) $575,000 Settlement: The doctors and hospital were accused of negligently failing to diagnose and deal with shoulder dystocia and fetal macrosomia during the birth process resulting in and stressful vaginal delivery with excessive head pressure.
+The baby suffered birth injuries including brain damage, hypoxia, and cephalohematoma.
+A structured settlement was reached for $575,000.

-A.B.
+- A.B.
 Pro Ami v.
-Sherwin (New York 2015) $1.7 Million Verdict: Doctors in this case made 3 forceful attempts at vaginal delivery with use of a vacuum extractor.
+Sherwin (New York 2015) $1.7 Million Verdict: Doctors made 3 forceful attempts at vaginal delivery with the use of a vacuum extractor.
 Plaintiff alleged that the vacuum extractor was negligently used causing bay to suffer a cephalohematoma and bruising which led to significant neurologic damage with permanent speech and language problems.
-Jury in Suffolk County found that doctor's use of the vacuum was negligent and awarded $1.7 million in damages.
+A jury in Suffolk County found that doctor's use of the vacuum was negligent and awarded $1.7 million in damages.

 If your baby was born with cephalohematoma or another type of birth injury contact the birth injury attorneys at Miller & Zois today at 800-553-8082 for a free case evaluation.
 We will obtain all the relevant medical records, confer with medical experts and determine whether or not you have a potential malpractice case.
 You can also get a free online case evaluation.